yonzilch/blog/content/posts/use-backrest-for-Linux-full-backup.md

 There is an official [installation](https://github.com/garethgeorge/backrest?tab=readme-ov-file#installation) guide for installing backrest.

-Here I write a few command suitable for mostly Linux Distros to install it.
+Here I write a few commands suitable for mostly Linux Distros to install it.

 ```
 mkdir ~/Downloads